 According to Achieve Australia, “Categories of mild, moderate, severe and profound levels of intellectual impairment are defined on the basis of IQ scores.
 A person is classified as having an intellectual disability if their IQ falls below 70”.

 With an average IQ of 100, a drop in IQ of 5 or 6 points – the fall in IQ revealed in the Bashash study (5 or 6 six per cent of the average) – doesn’t seem like much.
 But for a whole population this is significant.

 Why?
 Because this fall would effectively move the whole bell curve to the left, which means the average IQ would become 94 or 95 points.
 For the great majority of Australians this is not of major significance.
 A teacher for example, would not be able to identify the difference between a student with an IQ of 100, compared to a student with an IQ of 95.
 However, it is the extremes of the bell curve that will have major consequences for a society.
-Such a reduction across a population of 5 or 6 IQ points will halve the number of intellectually gifted people and double the number of intellectually impaired people.
+Such a reduction across a population of 5 or 6 IQ points will halve the number of intellectually gifted people and increase by nearly 60 per cent the number of intellectually impaired people.
 What society can afford this consequence – even before considering all the other potential adverse health effects from fluoride?